KatharaFramework/Megalos-CNI/README.md

 # Megalos CNI

-This repository contains the Golang source code for the Megalos CNI Plugin and the Megalos BGP Manager (written in Python).
+This repository contains the Golang source code for the Megalos CNI Plugin and the Megalos BGP Manager.

 This plugin creates pure L2 LANs distributed across different worker nodes using VXLAN.